Taylor v. City of Saginaw: Facts and procedural history

-The District Court granted Defendants’ motion to dismiss, finding that while chalking did constitute a search under the Fourth Amendment, the search was reasonable.
+The District Court granted the Defendants’ motion to dismiss, finding that while chalking did constitute a search under the Fourth Amendment, the search was reasonable.
 Regarding the question of reasonableness, the court ruled that pursuant to Cardwell v.
-Lewis, 417 U.S. 583 (1974), there is a reduced expectation of privacy in automobiles and since the “search in question involved taking nothing from the vehicle and, in fact, doing no permanent damage at all,” the search was clearly reasonable and therefore lawful.
-The court also ruled that the search came under the community caretaker exception to the Fourth Amendment in which searches are deemed reasonable when the police act more in their capacity as community caretakers than as law enforcement officers.
-Taylor subsequently appealed the District Court’s decision to the Sixth Circuit Court of Appeals.
+Lewis, 417 U.S. 583 (1974), there is a reduced expectation of privacy in automobiles, and since the “search in question involved taking nothing from the vehicle and doing no permanent damage at all,” the search was reasonable and therefore lawful.
+The court also ruled that the search came under the community caretaker exception to the Fourth Amendment, which states that searches are deemed reasonable when the police act more as community caretakers than law enforcement officers.
+Taylor subsequently appealed the District Court's decision to the Sixth Circuit Court of Appeals.

 Holding

-In an opinion originally written on April 22, 2019 (later amended on April 25, 2019) by Judge Bernice B. Donald and joined by Judge Raymond Kethledge and Judge Damon Keith, the United States Court of Appeals for the Sixth Circuit reversed the decision issued by the District Court and remanded the case for further proceedings.
+In an opinion initially written on April 22, 2019 (later amended on April 25, 2019) by Judge Bernice B. Donald, joined by Judge Raymond Kethledge and Judge Damon Keith, the United States Court of Appeals for the Sixth Circuit reversed the decision issued by the District Court and remanded the case for further proceedings.
 The Court of Appeals determined whether a Fourth Amendment violation occurred by asking two primary questions: “first, whether the alleged government conduct constitutes a search within the meaning of the Fourth Amendment; and second, whether the search was reasonable.”

 Search

 First, the Court of Appeals agreed with the District Court that chalking is a search under the Fourth Amendment.
 The Court of Appeals analyzed the practice of chalking under the framework put forth in the landmark 2012 Supreme Court case United States v.
 Jones, 565 U.S. 400 (2012), in which the Supreme Court held that for a government action to constitute a search, the action must contain both a physical trespass as well as an attempt by the government to find out information.
-The Court of Appeals ruled that chalking constitutes a physical trespass under Jones because it satisfies the common law trespass test as defined by the Restatement of Torts, Second, as it is certainly a physical intrusion even if "no damage [is done] at all."
+The Court of Appeals ruled that chalking constitutes a physical trespass under Jones because it satisfies the common law trespass test defined by the Restatement of Torts Second, as it is certainly a physical intrusion even if "no damage [is done] at all."
 The Court of Appeals also ruled that because the government uses chalking as a means of “identifying vehicles that have been parked in the same location for a certain period of time” information the City then uses to issue citations, the practice "amounts to an attempt to obtain information under Jones."

 Reasonableness

-Second, the Court of Appeals held that neither the motor vehicle exception nor the community caretaker exception cited by the government applied in the case of chalking, thus the government failed to meet its burden of showing that the search was reasonable.
+Second, the Court of Appeals held that neither the motor vehicle exception nor the community caretaker exception cited by the government applied in the case of chalking.
+Thus, the government failed to meet its burden of showing that the search was reasonable.